anto18671/lumenspark/README.md

 The training pipeline includes:

-1.  **Dataset Loading:** The model is trained on a combination of OpenWebText, BookCorpus, and Reddit datasets, dynamically chunked for efficient sequence sampling.
+1.  **Dataset Loading:** The model is trained on a combination of OpenWebText and BookCorpus datasets, dynamically chunked for efficient sequence sampling.

 2.  **Loss Logging:** A custom callback logs and visualizes the training loss, periodically saving the loss curve to a file.